 In our efforts to ensure a positive show experience, Abilities Expo endeavors to accommodate the disability community with a host of special show services including loaner scooters, sign language interpretation, free wheelchair, captioning services for the workshop and so much more!

-For those who would like assistance in getting around the show, free loaner scooters are available during show hours on a first come, first served basis.
+Free loaner scooters are available during show hours on a first come, first served basis.
 Is your wheelchair in need of a tune-up?
-Look to the Free Wheelchair Repair Pavilion for minor maintenance.
+Swing by the Free Wheelchair Repair Pavilion for minor maintenance.

-American Sign Language interpretation services will be available for those need translation.
-Workshops will also offer CART (Communication Access Realtime Translation) services where everything spoken by the presenter will be captioned on a large screen.
+American Sign Language interpretation services will be available for those who need translation.
+All workshops are captioned through CART (Communication Access Realtime Translation) services.

 Assistance Animals Play Critical Role in Disability Community